fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 people who are not on stage.
 These people are the norm and most of the industry is made up of people who develop software as a job but in their spare time they may have any range of other interests.

+## What Are Your Thoughts on Bootcamp Graduates?

+It is good for soon to be developers to know that Bootcamp certificates of completion may not weigh as heavily as a college degree or similar.

+The reason behind it is usually that some companies view degree's as a more serious education.
+This prejudice is luckily not so widespread that it should discourage developers who feel a Bootcamp is more their style.

+At the end of the day what will matter is your skill and once you have work experience almost no one will care what degree you have.
+Degrees are what you use to get in to the industry and once you are in they lose most of their meaning.

+## What Traits Do the Best Software Developers Have?
+## Are You a Senior Developer When Problems No Longer Scare You?
+## What Was Your Best Job Experience as a Software Developer?
+## How to Pick a Tech Project to Advance Your Career?
+## What Does It Feel Like to Succeed in a Technical Interview?
+## How Do You Choose a Tech Project?
+## Why do tech job titles often seem unclear, and how do career ladders in IT companies work?
+## Why do large companies hire so many developers, and is developer compensation proportional to productivity?
+## How to Determine If a Company Follows Good Software Practices?
+## Do Senior Developers See Patterns When Solving Problems?
+## What Are the Considerations for Starting a SaaS Business?
+## What About Job Hopping During a Recession?
+## Are the First Years of a Developer’s Career the Most Transformative?
+## Does switching programming jobs get easier over time, and how can developers build the confidence to make a career move?
+## Is It True That You Need an Hour to Evaluate a Developer?